 - Some spaces shall be marked for compact Vehicles.
 These spaces shall be fifteen feet in length and five feet in width, with two and one-half feet of hatching between spaces.
-It is unlawful for any Vehicle to occupy more than the five-foot portion of the space.
+It is unlawful for any Vehicle to occupy more than the five-foot portion of the compact space.
 Signs shall be posted or on-ground markings shall designate compact spaces.

 - It is a violation of this Ordinance to occupy portions of more than one space when such spaces are defined by painted lines.
 It is also a violation of this Ordinance to park in any portion of the area not clearly designated for parking.